alanhkarp/SitePassword/README.md

 machine or in the cloud.

 SitePassword is different.
-Instead of storing your passwords, it calculates them from a single master password and your nickname and user name for the site.
+Instead of storing your passwords, it calculates them from a single super password and your nickname and user name for the site.
 That means you can usually get your password if you remember those three things.
 (Some web pages require additional